hexa-org/policy-orchestrator/DEVELOPMENT.md

 # Development

-Clone or download the codebase from GitHub to your local machine and install the following prerequisites.
+Clone or download this codebase from GitHub to your local machine and install the following prerequisites.

 * [Go 1.17](https://go.dev)
 * [Pack](https://buildpacks.io)